What is a CDA?

 Does non-Loma Linda equipment need to be inspected?

 Yes.
-See the LLU Equipment Inspection Form on the CTC Website for more information.
+See the LLU Equipment Inspection Form on the "Tools and References" section of our One Portal page for more information.